Diabetes is a condition of abnormal levels of glucose in the blood.

 - Minor injuries such as cuts and punctures can be avoided by always wearing shoes.

-- Ingrown toenails are caused by cutting the nail into a rounded shape rather than in a straight line, or by wearing shoes that are too tight.
+- Ingrown toenails are caused by cutting the nail into a rounded shape rather than straight lines or wearing too-tight shoes.

-- Fungal infections such as athlete’s foot or nail fungus can be avoided by properly drying your feet, wearing clean, breathable socks, and wearing sandals in shared showers.
+- Fungal infections such as athlete’s foot or nail fungus can be avoided by adequately drying your feet, wearing clean, breathable socks, and wearing sandals in shared showers.

 Symptoms of a diabetic foot